matthewstokeley/js-language/README.md

 ### credits
 the statistical methods are from
-a NLP class provided by Columbia / Coursera.
+an NLP class provided by Columbia / Coursera.

 ### current modules
 - bi-gram maximum probability